-The basis for PR calculations is the assumption that every website in the World Wide Web has a certain importance which is indicated by the PageRank (0 being the least and 10 being the most important).
-The PagRank is calculated by the number and value of incoming links to a website.
+The basis for PR calculations is the assumption that every website on the World Wide Web has certain importance which is indicated by the PageRank (0 being the least and 10 being the most important).
+The PageRank is calculated by the number and value of incoming links to a website.

-Initially one link from a site equaled one vote for the site that was linked to.
-However, later versions of the PageRank set 0.25 as initial value for a new website (based on an assumed probability distribution between 0 and 1).
+Initially, one link from a site equaled one vote for the site that it was linked to.
+However, later versions of the PageRank set 0.25 as the initial value for a new website (based on an assumed probability distribution between 0 and 1).

 The value of incoming links

-A page that is linked to by several relatively important websites (those with high PageRank themselves) has value, meanwhile a website that has no incoming links is considered unimportant.
-The more incoming links from high value websites you get the better for your website.
+A page that is linked to several relatively important websites (those with high PageRank themselves) has value, while a website that has no incoming links is considered unimportant.
+The more the incoming links from high-value websites you get, the better it is for your website.

-To simplify that process, let’s look a a universe with 4 websites only (A, B, C, D).
+To simplify that process, let’s look at a universe with 4 websites only (A, B, C, D).

 - A has 1 outgoing link (to D)